TheGreatCodeholio/icad_tr_uploader/README.md

      }
 }
 ```
+- `mp3_bitrate` (bitrate for mp3): integer - sets the bitrate for converted mp3 files
+- `m4a_bitrate` (bitrate for m4a): integer - sets the bitrate for converted m4a files
 - `archive_days` (days to archive files): `-1` - Removes all files after script runs **`0`** - Do nothing, `1` or more - remove files after `1` or more days
 - `archive_path` (path to archive files to): string `"/home/ccfirewire/chemung_archive"`
 - `rdio_systems` (holds configuration for RDIO systems): list of JSON